ksolaiman/PoliticalBiasCorpus/README.md

 This folder contains results from a Mechanical Turk annotation task where 300 political news articles were each labeled by two workers for perceived political bias.

+## pilot-phase/
+Includes:
+- Mturk annotations for 16-docs-by-5 separate workers
+  - Highlighted bias markers (lines that indicate bias) in the articles
+  - inputs and annotation results from this task
+  - ran from `../code/mturk_annotation/MTurk.ipynb`
+- post-mturk-result-observation-by-2-expert
+  - Early conflicted-label examples
+- pilot phase observation notes from the 2nd step
+- Improvements made in HIT design for final annotation (found in observation notes)

 ### Files

 - `mturk_annotation_raw.csv`: Raw annotations with no postprocessing or interpretation.
 Each document appears twice, once per annotator.
 Includes document ID, article snippets, full text, annotator highlights, reason, and scalar Left/Right bias ratings.